-Identify your IT Strategic Goals as basis for IT strategic planning
+IT Strategic Goals Identification as Basis for IT strategic planning

 Technology & Engineering

 A core element of IT strategic planning is goal setting.
 This should already be included in the IT strategy – at least with regard to the requirements arising from the business strategy as well as the most important technological and architectural specifications.
 However, this input must be broken down into executable elements as part of the IT strategic planning.

 In addition to the requirements of the IT strategy, there are smaller, more tactical elements that come to light during operations and should also be addressed.

 Finally, many new questions will arise in the detailed elaboration of functional and technical demands, which in turn may lead to new requirements.